joshcanhelp/josh-to-11/content/md/post/72-free-software-and-websites-that-really-really-really-help-me.md

 ---
 title: "Free software and websites that really, really, really help me"
 layout: post
-excerpt: ""
+excerpt: "The following computer-based implements have become so essential to me that I would pay good money to keep them.
+They happen, however, to be completely free."
 date: 2009-02-02 15:00:14
 modified: 2016-10-20 16:44:19
 permalink: free-software-and-websites-that-really-really-really-help-me/index.html
-tags: ["Backups", "Data", "Dropbox", "Freeware", "Great Tools", "Productivity Tools", "Remember The Milk", "Software", "Syncback", "Synchronization", "Agency Process"]
+tags: ["Productivity", "Software", "Freelancing"]
 featured_img:
 wpid: 556
 ---